stratworld/strat/docsSrc/markdown/index.md

 ### Better infrastructure than what you're building by hand

-Just how language compilers like gcc and Javac optimize your code, __Strat's compiler optimizes your infrastructure to be:__
+Just how language compilers like gcc optimize your code, __Strat's compiler optimizes your infrastructure to be:__

   - __more secure__ by building the narrowest access control for every component in your system
   - __faster__ by hosting components on optimal infrastructure, whether that's a container or APIGateway backed by lambda.